sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 ## Dataset Limitations

 - The small dataset size (20 transactions) limits the reliability of trends and patterns, and insights should be interpreted as directional rather than conclusive.
-- The dataset contains only 20 transactions which limits large-scale trend analysis
 - The dataset represents a simplified retail scenario
 - Additional variables such as product cost, inventory levels, and customer lifetime value could enable deeper analysis